Premature Ovarian Failure – A Fertility Problem

 Diagnosis of POI is usually done through the following tests:

-- Blood tests will determine the hormone levels in your body and ensure whether your ovaries are functioning properly by checking the level of follicle stimulating hormone (FSH)
+- Blood tests will determine the hormone levels in your body and ensure whether your ovaries are functioning properly by checking the level of follicle-stimulating hormone (FSH).
+FSH is the most important factor in POF.

-- The levels of reproductive hormones like estrogen and luteinizing hormone (LH) are also determined.
+- The levels of reproductive hormones like estrogen and luteinising hormone (LH) are also determined.

 - Additional tests to check for autoimmune diseases and genetic disorders are conducted.